chimera-linux/cports/Packaging.md

 The template follows the standard Python syntax.
 Variables are assigned like `foo = value`.
 Functions are defined like `def function(): ...`.

+All template-global variables and functions that do not start with an underscore must be recognized by `cbuild`, i.e. variables must be one of the below, and functions must be one of the known hooks that are permitted in templates.
+If you need to create e.g. custom helper functions that are specific to the template or variables that are used in expansion of other variables, begin them with a single underscore.
+This makes the linter skip them.

 <a id="template_variables"></a>
 ### Template Variables